The Clear Edge

 A consultant at $67K/month ran quarterly reviews (not monthly).
 Felt responsible.

-Quarter 1: Everything looked fine.
-Quarter 2: Margin at 26% (baseline 30%).
+• Quarter 2: Margin at 26% (baseline 30%).
 Investigated.

 Found the leak started in month 4.
 Payment processor changed rates.

-$67K × 4% × 5 months = $13,400 lost between problem start and detection.
+• $67K × 4% × 5 months = $13,400 lost between problem start and detection

 Had she run monthly reviews, she’d have caught it in month 4.
-Cost: $2,680 vs. $13,400.
-5x difference.

-You’ve probably felt this tension yourself.
-“I don’t have time to audit monthly.”
+You’ve probably felt this tension yourself: “I don’t have time to audit monthly.”

 Here’s the reality: you don’t have time NOT to audit monthly.
-Every month you skip costs you $2K-$5K in undetected degradation.
+Every month you skip likely costs you $2K–$5K in undetected degradation.

-60 minutes monthly = 12 hours yearly. $10K-$20K saved yearly = $833-$1,667 per hour of audit time.
+• $10K–$20K saved yearly = $833–$1,667 per hour of audit time

 That’s the best-paid hour in your business.